 The NSSDA offers a method that can be applied to projects that are generally rectangular in shape and are largely non-vegetated.
 These methods do not apply to the irregular shapes of many projects or to most vegetated land cover types.
 The NSSDA specifies the following:

-“Due to the diversity of user requirements for digital geospatial data and maps, it is not realistic to include statements in this standard that specify the spatial distribution of check points.
+“Due to the diversity of user requirements for digital geospatial data and maps, including statements in this standard that specify the spatial distribution of check points is not realistic.
 Data and/or map producers must determine check point locations.

-“Check points may be distributed more densely in the vicinity of important features and more sparsely in areas that are of little or no interest.
+Check points may be distributed more densely in the vicinity of important features and more sparsely in areas that are of little or no interest.
 When data exist for only a portion of the data set, confine test points to that area.
 When the distribution of error is likely to be nonrandom, it may be desirable to locate check points to correspond to the error distribution.

-“For a data set covering a rectangular area that is believed to have uniform positional accuracy, check points may be distributed so that points are spaced at intervals of at least 10% of the diagonal distance across the data set and at least 20% of the points are located in each quadrant of the data set.
+For a data set covering a rectangular area that is believed to have uniform positional accuracy, check points may be distributed so that points are spaced at intervals of at least 10% of the diagonal distance across the data set and at least 20% of the points are located in each quadrant of the data set.
 (FGDC, 1998)”

 ASPRS recommends that, where appropriate and to the highest degree possible, the NSSDA method be applied to the project and incorporated land cover type areas.
 In some areas, access restrictions may prevent the desired spatial distribution of check points across land cover types; difficult terrain and transportation limitations may make some land cover type areas practically inaccessible.
 Where it is not geometrically or practically applicable to strictly apply the NSSDA method, data vendors should use their best professional judgment to apply the spirit of that method in selecting locations for check points.